Falls Church, Virginia: Education

-Of these four Falls Church City Public Schools, one, Mount Daniel Elementary School, is located outside city limits in neighboring Fairfax County.
-Falls Church High School is not part of the Falls Church City Public School system, but rather the Fairfax County Public School system; it does not serve the city of Falls Church.
+Of the four Falls Church City Public Schools, one (Mount Daniel Elementary School) is located outside city limits in neighboring Fairfax County.
+Falls Church High School is not part of the Falls Church City Public School system, but rather the Fairfax County Public Schools; it does not serve the city of Falls Church.

 Falls Church City is eligible to send up to three students per year to the Fairfax County magnet school, Thomas Jefferson High School for Science and Technology.

 The city is home to Saint James Catholic School, a parochial school serving grades K–8, and Grace Christian Academy, a Pre-K to 8th grade Christian parochial school of the Wisconsin Evangelical Lutheran Synod.

 Media

 The Falls Church News-Press is a free weekly newspaper founded in 1991 that focuses on local news and commentary and includes nationally syndicated columns.
 The area is also served by national and regional newspapers, including The Washington Times and The Washington Post.
-The City is also served by numerous citizen- and corporate-sponsored Internet blogs.
+The city is also served by numerous citizen- and corporate-sponsored Internet blogs.
 WAMU Radio 88.5 produces news and opinion programs with a local focus.